ellabellla/pink/README.md

 ###### 0if Precedence
 - `not` logical not operator, is a unary operator
   - `not 1` becomes `0.0`
-- `!` return expression result from func or exit program, if used in the global scope
+- `!` return the result of the expression from the current function, or exit program if used in the global scope
-  - `2+2!` return 4 from func
+  - `2+2!` return 4 from current function
+  - when used on an exec in a function, or a reference to an exec in a function, it will call the exec using tail recursion before returning

 ###### 1st Precedence
 - `*` multiply